-Also in Children of the Force: When Obi-Wan and Mace Windu go to Black Stall Station — after interrogating Cad Bane — to get the holocron back, Bane says "There is your precious holocron."
+Also in this episode, Obi-Wan and Mace Windu go to Black Stall Station — after interrogating Cad Bane — to get the holocron back.
+Bane says "There is your precious holocron."
 Mace prevents him from going to get it because he doesn't want anymore of his tricks.
 However, there is a laser field in the floor that will set off the alarm.
-You'd Expect: Mace Windu to check if there are any traps, and just simply use the Force to pull the holocron from a distance.
+You'd Expect: Mace Windu to check if there are any traps, or simply use the Force to pull the holocron from a distance.
 Instead: He doesn't check to see if there are laser traps in the floor, literally steps into the trap, and sets off the alarm, causing blasters to be fired at Obi-Wan and Mace.
-Although the Jedi do succeed in getting the holocron back, Cad Bane escapes from the Jedi's grasp.
+Although the Jedi do succeed in getting the holocron back, Cad Bane escapes in the ruckus.

 In Altar of Mortis, when Obi-Wan throws Anakin the Dagger of Mortis to use it to kill the Son of Mortis, Ahsoka, who was possesed by the Son, catches it.
 The Son tells Ahsoka to give him the Dagger so he can use it to kill the Father of Mortis.
 You'd Expect: Anakin, being the least exhausted of the good guys, to use the Force to pull the Dagger of Mortis of Ahsoka's hand and eventually try to kill the Son with it and possibly un-posses Ahsoka.
 Instead: He just begs for Ahsoka not to give the Dagger to the Son, and lets Ahsoka, who doesn't listen to Anakin, give the dagger to the Son, who then taps Ahsoka's forehead, killing her instantly (She got better later).